-Continuing the saga, an email I sent to a close friend in November of 2009 describing the latest parts of the adventure, plus "the f'ed up truth"....
+Continuing the saga, an email I sent to a close friend in November of 2009 describing the latest parts of the adventure, minus "the f'ed up truth" (someday, but not today)....

 Subject: What's up